dlaf88/dlaf88.github.io/_posts/2019-06-08-first-notes-on-tdd.md

 ### Does TDD make you a faster or more efficient developer?
 Yes, but the most noticeable savings occur in the long run.

+### Some Mechanics of TDD
+When you call rspec in the command line rspec (the program) loads the spec directory which loads all the files in the directory.
+Rspec then loads into memory example groups which are the suite of tests that are called after ```RSPEC.describe```.

+Here rspec creates an object called ExampleGroup.
+{% highlight ruby %}
+Rspec.describe do Project
+...
+end
+{% endhighlight %}

+Rspec continues to execute the code in the block.
+After `it` rspec stores the tests and the arguments as what are called examples.
+{% highlight ruby %}
+Rspec.describe do Project
+ it 'does something' do

+ end
+end
+{% endhighlight %}

+### Matchers
+The basic syntax of Rspec is ```expect(test_value).to(matcher)```